Energy

 E = 2kW · 150h = 300kWh

-What is the power rating of a flashlight knowing that its battery stores 4 watt-hours of electrical energy and lasts 10 hours in operation?
+What power does a flashlight have knowing that its battery stores 4 watts-hara of electric power and that lasts 10 hours in operation?

 E = 4Wh